xChat/titanium-socket.io-client/README.md

 Tested with server v1.4.5 too.

-## Use:
+## Use

-Rename socket.io_working_reformatted.js to socket.io.js and replace the socket.io.js file in the socket io client folder you downloaded and included in your project.
+Rename socket.io_working_reformatted.js to socket.io.js and replace the socket.io.js file in the socket io client folder that you've already downloaded and included into your project.

-Will do a not re-formatted version soon.
+Will do a non re-formatted version, so it is easier to compare the differences.

-## Disabled compression
+## Disabled Compression

 Line: 2076 of the re-formatted version
 ```